 Powers Music School does not discriminate on the basis of age, race, color, nationality, ethnic origin, religious belief, gender, or sexual orientation in its employment practices or in the administration of its educational policies.

-Powers does not accept responsibility for lost or undeliverable mail.
-Notices, catalogs, registration information, etc., are available online at www.powersmusic.org.
-A parent or a student is responsible for notifying the Registrar’s Office with changes in billing and account information (name change, mailing address, phone number, e-mail address, etc.) or if materials do not arrive.
-Students are responsible for meeting all published deadlines regardless of any inefficiency of mail delivery.
+Powers does not accept responsibility for lost or undeliverable mail, including email.
+A parent or a student is responsible for notifying the Registrar’s Office with changes in billing and account information (name change, mailing address, phone number, e-mail address, etc.).
+Students are responsible for meeting all published deadlines regardless of any inefficiency of mail or email delivery.

 Participation in a class or lesson at Powers Music School or at Powers’ sponsored activities, may require extensive and rigorous physical exertion and activity and there are a wide variety of risks that could result in serious injury or death.
 Participation may expose students to illnesses including, but not limited to, the flu, the Coronavirus disease (COVID-19), and other infectious diseases that could result in serious injury or death.
 Powers requires students to be covered throughout the program by a policy of comprehensive health and accident insurance, which provides coverage for illnesses or injuries that may be sustained as a result of participation in a Powers class/lesson.
 Students assume all risks associated with participation in a Powers class/lesson and release Powers Music School and their representatives, agents, faculty and employees from any responsibility and liability for injuries, illness, medical bills, charges or other expenses incurred through participation in the program, except if the danger or losses are caused by the gross negligence or willful misconduct of the agents or employees of Powers Music School.